greenido/GAE-AlertsIL/README.md

 > Run the image (make sure 9090 is open on the hosted VM as the container will pass port 80 to 9090) docker run -d -p9090:80 php-gae-alertsil:v2

+> Delpoy it on your server
+docker pull greenido/gae-alerts-il
 ```

 * Tweets - Refresh them every 60sec.